-What are Aphids?
-They are soft body, sap-sucking insects, and many different species (around 600 in Canada) with various colours including green, black, grey, yellow and more exist.
+They are soft body, sap-sucking insects with many different species (around 600 in Canada) all varying in colour from green to black to grey to yellow and more.

 They are very tiny insects that will devour your plant's leaves, stems and flowers.

-Aphids will also pass along plant viruses to other plants in your garden once they devour your plant and move on to the next one.
+These sap-sucking garden pests will also pass along viruses to other plants in your garden.

 Aphids have a very fast reproduction rate and are sometimes born pregnant.
 They can produce several generations in one growing season.

-If you have Aphids it’s a great indicator of an unbalanced fertility and most commonly is an excess of nitrogen.
+If you have these common garden pests it’s a great indicator of an unbalanced fertility and most commonly is an excess of nitrogen.

-If you're not sure if it’s aphids attacking your plant, look for these signs:
+If you're not sure if it’s aphids attacking your garden, look for these signs:

-· Rub the plant with your fingers – because they have soft bodies, just rubbing them will kill the Aphids and scare away any that you miss
+- Rub the leaves and stems with your fingers – because they have soft bodies, just rubbing them will kill these pests and scare away any that you miss

-· Blast the leaves with water – spraying the top and underside of the leaves will knock the Aphids off the plant
+- Blast the leaves with water – spraying the top and underside of the leaves will knock them off the plant

-· Place pieces of banana peel on the ground around anything that has aphids, they don’t like the gases that come from the peeling
+- Place pieces of banana peel on the ground; they don’t like the gases that come from the peeling

-· Sprinkle flour on the plant will cause constipation in the Aphids and therefore killing them
+- Sprinkle some flour on the leaves.
+This will cause constipation and therefore killing them

-· Sprinkling calcium around base of your plants will keep aphids away
+- Sprinkle calcium around the base of your plants

-· Release an Aphid killer which are beneficial insects – ladybug, green lacewing into your garden on infected plants
+- Release an Aphid killer (ladybug, green lacewing) into your garden on infected perennials and shrubs

-· Place a piece of aluminum foil around base of plants causing light to bounce around on the underside of leaves repelling aphids; it’s also more light for the plants
+- Place a piece of aluminum foil around base of plants causing light to bounce around on the underside of leaves repelling these pests

-· Grow healthy and happy plants will also help keep garden pests away
+- Growing healthy and happy plants will also help keep common pests away

 As you can see, there are a lot of different ways to get rid of Aphids.
-I have rubbed the plant with my gloved fingers and sprayed the plants with a strong spray of water and both have worked great.
+I have rubbed the leaves and stems with my gloved fingers and sprayed them with a strong spray of water and both have worked great.